WilsonGiese/Twitter-Bot/README.md

 }
 ```

-The above example is a config file for my test bot; The Zeus Bot.
+The above example is a config file for my test bot; The Zeus Bot(OAuth keys excluded).
 - **min/max_min_time_between_cycles**: This variable is the time in milliseconds that the bot will wait to run another cycle.
 The time is chosen randomly for each cycle.
 - **max_tweets_per_cycle**: This variable is the maximum number of tweets posted per cycle.
 - **consumer_key, consumer_secret, access_token, & access_token_secret**: These are the OAuth keys used to post to twitter using the REST API.
 These keys are given by Twitter and should remain a secret.
 Consumer keys are for the application itself, and access keys are for the twitter account that will post the "tweets".